-YOUR DISTRICT GRANT PROJECT: Must support the mission of The Rotary Foundation which is to enable Rotarians to advance world understanding, goodwill, and peace Must have active involvement of Rotarians Can have an immediate/short term impact (does not require long term, sustainability as required of a Global Grant).
-Both clubs and the district can use District Grant funds.
-This guide refers only to Rotary clubs.
-Can support scholars locally or internationally. .
-1 .
-Can support Vocational Training Teams or Group Study Exchange type visits or exchanges If you are on a YOU MUST: computer or tablet, any text appearing in BLUE Apply for a grant using the District 9930 "District Grant Application" Qualify your club for District Grants every year.
-Sign the club Memorandum of Understanding (MOU) will be linked to a corresponding file.
-Just click on the blue words to open that link. ☐ Be paid-up for both District and Rotary International dues.
+YOUR DISTRICT GRANT PROJECT: Must support the mission of The Rotary Foundation which is to enable Rotarians to advance world understanding, goodwill, and peace Must have active involvement of Rotarians Both clubs and the district can use Dis Grant funds.
+This g Can have an immediate/short term impact (does not require long term, sustainability as required of a Global Grant). refers only to Rota clubs.
+Can support scholars locally or internationally.
+Can support Vocational Training Teams or Group Study Exchange type visits or exchanges YOU MUST: If you are on a com or tablet, any text appearing in BLUE be linked to a Apply for a grant using the District 9930 "District Grant Application" corresponding file.
+Qualify your club for District Grants every year . click on the blue w Sign the club Memorandum of Understanding (MOU) to open that link.
+Be paid-up for both District and Rotary International dues.
 Be up-to-date with reporting requirements for any previous District Grant.
 (You can have a previous grant still active, but reporting must be current.)
 Have entered your club's Rotary Foundation giving goals in "Rotary Club Central" by 31st August.
 Have a club president appointed for each year that the project is ongoing.
 Contribute funds into the project of at least an equal amount to that being requested from the District Grant fund.
-(Must be cash, not in-
+(Must be cash, not inkind)